 If you love marshmallows, Lucky Charms Treats are a must try.
 They’re a hit with kids but adults will love them too!

-Marshmallows.
-9 cups of mini marshmallows are needed for today’s gooey recipe!
+- Marshmallows.
+9 cups of mini marshmallows are needed for today’s gooey recipe! (swap this out for homemade marshmallows instead)

 Lucky Charms Treats are just as easy to make as their rice krispie counterpart.